radiantearth/stac-spec/item-spec/item-spec.md

 levels or formats are not exhaustively listed in an Item, but instead are represented by related Items that are linked to, but the best practices around this are still emerging.

+**bbox**: Bounding Box of the asset represented by this item using either 2D or 3D geometries, formatted according to [RFC 7946, section 5](https://tools.ietf.org/html/rfc7946#section-5).
+The length of the array must be 2*n where n is the number of dimensions.
+The array contains all axes of the southwesterly most extent followed by all axes of the northeasterly most extent specified in Longitude/Latitude or Longitude/Latitude/Elevation based on [WGS 84](http://www.opengis.net/def/crs/OGC/1.3/CRS84).
+When using 3D geometries, the elevation of the southwesterly most extent is the minimum depth/height in meters and the elevation of the northeasterly most extent is the maximum.
+This field enables more naive clients to easily index and search geospatially.
+STAC compliant APIs are required to compute intersection operations with the item's geometry field, not its bbox.

 ### Properties Object

 The Properties object adds additional metadata to the GeoJSON Object.
 Additional fields can be introduced through